 What Does IRS Code 570 Mean on My Transcript?

 IRS code 570 means the IRS placed a hold on your refund for additional review.
 It doesn’t mean you did anything wrong.
-It can result from income discrepancies, identity verification, or missing documents.
-Your refund won’t move until the hold is cleared.
+It can result from income discrepancies, identity verification, or missing documents, and your refund won’t move until the hold clears.

 Code 570 alone isn’t enforcement.
 It’s a pause.
-But if you also see code 971 right after it, the IRS has sent you a notice explaining what it needs.
-Responding quickly matters at that point.
+But if you also see code 971 right after it, the IRS has sent you a notice explaining what it needs, and responding quickly matters at that point.
+For the full breakdown, including how long a 570 hold typically lasts and what it means for a balance from a prior year, see our complete guide to code 570.

 If you have unresolved prior returns or balances: A refund hold that sits ignored can lead somewhere worse.
 The IRS can apply your refund to older debts, and a stuck account is often the first sign of a deeper problem.